GNU Guile: Emacs integration

-There have been several past unfinished attempts to replace or supplement Emacs's Emacs Lisp (Elisp) extension language with Guile, parallel to the efforts of supporting other languages in Guile.
+There have been several past unfinished attempts to replace or supplement the Emacs Lisp extension language with Guile, parallel to the efforts of supporting other languages in Guile.

 With version 2.0 of Guile, a new attempt at implementing Elisp on the Guile compiler tower and replacing Emacs's Elisp implementation with that of libguile has begun and made significant progress through Google Summer of Code projects.
 A Guile-based Emacs could offer better execution performance for Emacs Lisp, support new Emacs Lisp language features more easily, make Guile libraries written in other programming languages available to Emacs Lisp code, and allow writing Emacs extensions in other programming languages supported by Guile, all while remaining fully backward compatible with existing Emacs Lisp code bases.

 As of October 2014, the implementation had reached a stage where Guile Emacs is able to reliably run most Emacs Lisp code.
 Remaining problems or possible problems involve the different internal representation of Emacs Lisp strings from Scheme strings, the difference between how Emacs Lisp and Scheme treat the Boolean false and empty list objects, Emacs Lisp macros not integrating with Scheme, Emacs Lisp not having been designed for concurrency, and the portability of Guile to platforms supported by Emacs.
 Other concerns raised by the Emacs community include the relative sizes of the Emacs and Guile communities, and whether it would cause splitting in the community if Emacs were extensible in programming languages other than Emacs Lisp.

+At EmacsConf 2024, the relaunch of Guile-Emacs was announced.